-Lakeside in the summer of 1882 was a buzz with activity, there were bishops, local church leaders, missionaries, former first lady, Lucy Webb Hayes and her husband Rutherford B. Hayes were present as were the evangelists and those who dreamed of being gospel bearers in Ohio after their time at Lakeside that summer.
+Lakeside in the summer of 1882 was abuzz with activity.
+There were bishops, local church leaders, and missionaries.
+Former first lady Lucy Webb Hayes and her husband Rutherford B. Hayes were present as were evangelists and those who dreamed of being gospel bearers in Ohio after their time at Lakeside that summer.

 Such was the story of Henry Willis and Anna Ruddick.

 Henry grew up in the Brethren church, in its Ohio heartland, near Ashland, Ohio.
 He was just beginning his ministry as a Methodist evangelist when he came to Lakeside that summer to hear Rev. Thomas Harrison, known around the country for his evangelistic zeal.
 Harrison would preach at least twice each day of the camp meeting and bring hundreds of people to their knees in prayer, praying for God’s forgiveness and grace.
 It was said that “Lakeside had never before enjoyed such a tidal wave of salvation.”
 The whole auditorium, or tabernacle in camp meeting terms “was at times converted to an altar for seeking souls.”

 Young Henry, 24 years old, saw Harrison as a mentor, a guide, if you will of how an evangelist labored in the fields of God.
 He had no idea how much he would impact his life when he arrived at Lakeside that summer.